 Friend to Friend

-Sometimes it’s the little things that really get to me.
-I spend a great deal of time in front of a computer – with which I have a love-hate relationship.
-I love the convenience a computer offers when it comes to writing, but there are times when I would like to throw my laptop into the nearest body of water and be done with it.
+Sometimes it is the little things that really get to me.
+As a writer, I spend a great deal of my time in front of a computer – with which I have a love-hate relationship.
+I love the convenience a computer offers when it comes to recording the thoughts and truths God gives me to share, but there are times when I would like to throw my laptop into the nearest body of water and be done with it.

-I was returning home from a speaking event and decided to use the three-hour flight to work on a writing assignment due the next day.
-It was one of those unusually sweet and highly productive times when the words come easily and eventually form sentences that actually make sense.
+While returning home from a speaking event, I decided to use the three-hour flight time to work.
+It was one of those unusually sweet and highly productive times when the words came easily and eventually formed sentences that actually made sense.

 I opened the computer, ready to resume my work.
-And then I saw it, the now empty space where the “B” key was supposed to be.
-Evidently, it had popped off in the fall and was nowhere to be found.
+But then I saw it, the now empty space where the “B” key was supposed to be.
+It had popped off in the fall and was nowhere to be found.
 I wasn’t too concerned.
-I mean, after all, how important is one little key?
+I mean – how important is one little key?
 There are plenty of other keys from which to choose.
 They all look pretty much the same.
 A missing letter or symbol here or there can’t be that much of a problem, can it?